-This FREE book report alternative is a great way to get students thinking about their reading and digging deeper into their thinking.
-It can be used with any novel that you would assign a traditional book report to go with.
+This assignment can be used with any novel you would assign a traditional book report.
 In it, students respond with detailed responses in paragraph form.
 It includes easy-to-understand instructions and a detailed rubric.
 Additionally, this assignment can be used multiple times throughout the year without becoming stale.
 Students are asked to retell, relate, reflect on and review their novel.
 Find this free resource in my Shopify store.

 Option Two: Book Flatlay Project